Dark Heart ITV: everything you need to know about the new crime drama starring Tom Riley

 When is Dark Heart on TV?

-After airing a pilot on ITV Encore back in 2016, Dark Heart was recommissioned by ITV for a full series on the main ITV channel.

-Now the wait is nearly over: while we don’t have a firm date yet, the six-part series is set to air in 2018.
-The original pilot makes up the first two episodes of the new series, with four new episodes to come.
+While we don’t have a firm date yet, the six-part series is set to air later in autumn 2018.

+The original pilot makes up the first two episodes of the new series, with four entirely new episodes to come.

 What is Dark Heart about?

-Dark Heart is inspired by characters from a series of novels by Adam Creed and is written by Chris Lang, whose previous work includes award-winning drama Unforgotten, Torn, A Mother’s Son and Undeniable.
+Dark Heart is inspired by characters from a series of novels by Adam Creed.

-The 2016 pilot will make up the first two episodes of the six-part series, with four new episodes completing the run.
-Series one will feature three two-part stories.

 Who will star in Dark Heart?

-Tom Riley plays the lead role of Will Wagstaffe, with Charlotte Riley playing his sister and Miranda Raison his on-and-off-again girlfriend.
+Tom Riley plays the lead role of Will Wagstaffe, with Charlotte Riley playing his sister Juliette.
+Miranda Raison stars as Staffe’s on-and-off-again girlfriend.

 The series will also feature Anjli Mahindra and guest appearances from Claire Goose, Alex Carter, Clare Foster and Paul Kaye.